 There’s been some unjustified (imo) criticism against brave, so I recommend reading this article.

-Media player: mpv
+Media player: VLC

-PKM (personal knowledge managment): Roam Research
+PKM (personal knowledge managment), time and task managment: Roam Research

 Managing, converting, editing,… e-books.